 We do however understand that complaints can arise from time to time.
 Where HETAS investigate a complaint, we are aiming to establish whether the registrant is responsible for leaving a safety or Building Regulations defect and if so, to get that rectified by the registrant concerned.
 We aim to act in a proportionate, fair and independent manner.
 We have no legal power to compel either registrants or consumers to act.

-Where concerns are raised, we encourage consumers to first discuss the issues with the installer.
-If you still have concerns, please contact us for advice.
+Where concerns are raised, we encourage consumers to first discuss the issues directly with the installer.
+If you still have concerns or where this is not possible (for example where the business is no longer contactable or not responding) please contact us for advice.

 HETAS Contact 01684 278170

-1) HETAS Complaints Policy 2) MS Word Complaint form 3) PDF Complaint Form
+1) MS Word Complaint form 2) PDF Complaint Form

 Frequently Asked Questions